adlio/pgxschema/README.md

 Every approach has tradeoffs.
 If your project involves a DBA applying schema changes manually, this library is definitely not for you.
 On the other hand if you're distributing your application to end-users via a standalone Go binary, this approach might be perfect.
+This approach also works well in a cloud-native environment like Kubernetes or Google AppEngine, as long as you have good procedures to catch errors in your migrations before they hit production.

 # Usage Instructions